keu/docs/astro/runtime-release-notes.md

 - Upgraded `astronomer-providers` to 1.9.0, which includes two new deferrable versions of the operators from the dbt provider package.
 See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.9.0/CHANGELOG.rst).
 - Upgraded `openlineage-airflow` to version `0.14.1`.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).

+## Astro Runtime 5.10.13

+- Release date: December 12, 2022
+- Airflow version: 2.3.4

+### Backported Airflow bug fixes

+Astro Runtime 5.10.13 includes the following bug fixes from later Apache Airflow releases:

+- Change the template to use human readable task_instance description ([#25960](https://github.com/apache/airflow/pull/25960))
+- Fix deadlock when chaining multiple empty mapped tasks ([#27964](https://github.com/apache/airflow/pull/27964))

+### Additional improvements

+- You can now run Astro Runtime images on Red Hat OpenShift.
+- You can now add comments to the `packages.txt` file of an Astro project.
+- In the Airflow UI for Astro Deployments, the **Audit Logs** page now shows the Astro user who performed a given action in the **Owner** column.

 ## Astro Runtime 5.0.12